openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 It sets the tone for a system's security to say, "this system shall never assume the identity or access of any connection."
 Before the Zero Trust security models, IT infrastructures were set up as a series of security perimeters.
-Think of as a castle with walls and moats.
+Think of it as a castle with walls and moats.
 The castle would have a set number of entry points with guards.
 Once past the guards and inside the castle, any visitors were trusted and had access to the castle.
 In the real world, passing the guards is analogous